 This document will also address “alterations to units,” meaning – renovations.
 Each condo may have different rules for what is allowed under the Bylaws.
 Most condos won’t allow your unlicensed Uncle Lou to rip out your kitchen.
 They will request plans, and a copy of the contractor’s license and insurance.
 In a homeowner’s association the renovations will be addressed in a separate document called Architectural Review.
 You won’t have to run renovations to the inside of your home by this committee, but anything on the outside of your home is subject to review.
 This is to preserve the look of the community, otherwise, next thing you know your neighbor is using toilets as planters.

 The Bylaws cannot be easily changed once recorded in land records.
 Usually a 2/3 vote of all members and possibly 2/3 or more of the mortgage holders, i.e. the banks providing mortgages to unit owners, must agree.
 Why would the banks have to approve?
-Well, they have an interest in the condo and if a change is made that may reduce the value of the condo, they want to know about it.
+Well, they have an interest in the condo and if a change is made to the Condo Documents and Bylaws that may reduce the value of the condo, they want to know about it.
 I’m sure you can imagine how difficult it is to locate the right person at every mortgage company for a vote on a change to something.
 It’s pretty close to impossible.

 What’s in the Rules & Regulations?